-Caltech Alumni Association's annual magazine celebrating our alumni
+Caltech Alumni Association's magazine celebrating our alumni

 On August 12 at 3:31 a.m., NASA’s Parker Solar Probe left Earth on a mission to touch the sun.